 Increasing your bench press size can feel challenging, but it doesn't have to be.
-Just pay attention to your form and bench setup and do exercises that are known to improve chest strength and size, and you’ll be on your way to enjoying incredible results.
+Pay attention to your form and bench setup and do exercises known to improve chest strength and size, and you’ll be on your way to enjoying incredible results.

 Remember, don’t be hard on yourself.
 Listen to your body and set achievable goals.